 - 1. Dual credit courses offered at the high school will be open to seniors only. - 2.
 Approval by the student's parents, school counselor and principal will be required prior to registering for a dual credit course. - 3.
-Students taking dual credit courses at the high school will take 1.0 credit per semester. - 4.
+Students taking dual credit courses at the high school will be limited to course/credit hours listed on the high school schedule. - 4.
 All charges and fees for any dual credit course will be the responsibility of the student. - 5.
 Grades earned in a dual credit class will count towards a student's grade point average, class rank, and eligibility for extra-curricular activities. - 6.
 A dual credit student will have three days to withdraw from a dual credit class after the semester begins.